King Djoser – Step Pyramid at Saqqara, History and Legacy

 Restoration & Modern Importance

-Beyond tourism, the Step Pyramid has also become a UNESCO-recognized heritage landmark, reminding the world of King Djoser’s role in shaping Egypt’s architectural and cultural identity.
+Beyond its renewed status as a key tourism site, the Step Pyramid of Djoser has also been formally recognized as a UNESCO World Heritage landmark.
+This status continually reminds the world of King Djoser‘s essential, pioneering role in shaping Egypt’s architectural, religious, and cultural identity.

 Visit the Step Pyramid of Djoser with Us